anaconda/anaconda-project/projects.rst

 Variables that contain credentials
 ==================================

-TODO this section is about project-local.yml despite the intro that says we will only discuss project.yml in this document.
+TODO this section is partly about project-local.yml despite the intro that says we will only discuss project.yml in this document.

 Variables that end in ``_PASSWORD``, ``_ENCRYPTED``,
 ``_SECRET_KEY``, or ``_SECRET`` are treated sensitively by